Engineering Notes by Oriental Motor

 The overrun is the same between single-phase and three-phase AC induction motors once power is removed, although the higher starting torque from three-phase motors makes them ideal for instantaneous forward/reverse operations.

 If you want the motor to last, here are two reasons why you should stop the motor first before reversing its direction.
 The best method is to allow the motor to come to a complete stop before switching direction.
-Otherwise, testing is recommended.
+Otherwise, testing is recommended to prevent gear damage.

-In some cases, the gears in a geared motor can be damaged at the moment of reversal.
+In some cases, the gears in a geared motor can be damaged due to impact at the moment of reversal.
 If the direction of the motor is switched too quickly, the load may still keep rotating in the same direction, but the motor is actually trying to rotate in the opposite direction.
 Since torque works in both directions, the gears may be damaged.
 Minimizing impact forces for the gears inside the motor's gearhead can prolong its life.
-The higher starting torque from three-phase motors makes the problem worse.

-The internal wiring of the windings inside a single-phase motor and three-phase motor is different.
-Therefore, the external wiring method and the type of switch differs.
-In the diagram below, we show both a single-phase motor and a three-phase motor wiring diagram.
+The internal wiring of the windings inside a single-phase motor and a three-phase motor is different.
+Therefore, the external wiring method and the type of switch differ.
+In the diagram below, we show wiring diagrams for both a single-phase and a three-phase motor.
+For a three-phase motor, many wires need to be switched at the same time.

 Wiring comparison (translated)

-The second thing you probably noticed is the number of wires we need to switch in order to reverse rotation of the three-phase motor (MC).
-With a single-phase motor, a SPDT (single pole double throw) switch can do the job.
-However, with a three-phase motor, a "lossless" electromagnetic switch that offers a interlock structure is required.
+With a single-phase motor, a SPDT (single-pole double-throw) switch can do the job.
+However, with a three-phase motor, a "lossless" electromagnetic switch that offers an interlock structure is required.
 This type of switch does not allow two contacts to be turned on at the same time.
-If any of the two wires are powered at the same time, it could create a power short circuit, then the circuit breaker could stop the motor.
-There is no risk with single-phase motors since there's only one pole to switch.
+If any of the two windings are powered at the same time, it could create a power short circuit, and then the circuit breaker could stop the motor.

-Brake frequency is limited by the temperature rise of the motor, and temperature rise is mostly affected by the inrush current, which happens when you turn on a motor.
+Brake frequency is limited by the temperature rise of the motor, and temperature rise is mostly affected by the inrush current, which happens when you energize the windings of a motor to run in either CW or CCW direction.
 Inrush current is higher than the normal rated current, and current is proportional to temperature, so the more the motor is cycled ON/OFF, the higher the temperature rise.
+Since we don't want to overheat the motor, we need to limit the brake frequency.

 To determine the maximum brake frequency, testing is recommended.
 For both single and three-phase induction motors, it's recommended to allow 2 or 4 seconds minimum per cycle (depending on motor size) before the next cycle.
 That comes out to be about 30x a minute for 6~40 W motors, and 15x a minute for 60~90 W motors.
 It's OK to exceed these reference values as long as you can maintain the temperature, but remember, a higher temperature will decrease long-term life.